 - The average lifecycle of a data breach lasts 279 days–206 days to identify, 73 days to contain.

-If that’s not enough to scare you into double-checking your company’s cyber security posture, this week’s collection of cyber breach news stories starts with two of the largest breaches in history.
+If that’s not enough to scare you into double-checking your company’s cybersecurity posture, this week’s collection of cyber breach news stories starts with two of the most massive breaches in history.

 U.S. CYBER BREACH NEWS (July 17-31, 2019)

 Seattle resident Paige Thompson was arrested on Monday for breaking into the servers of Capital One and stealing information from more than 100 million Capital One accounts and credit card applications.
 According to a criminal complaint filed by the U.S. Department of Justice, Thompson accessed the data while working as a software engineer for Amazon Web Services, Capital One’s cloud hosting company.